Nat-Lab/tapio/readme.md

-tapio: A simple TAP to stdin/stdout proxy.
+tapio: A simple TUN/TAP to stdio proxy.
 ---
-`tapio` is a simple TAP to stdin/stdout proxy.
+`tapio` is a simple TUN/TAP to stdio proxy.

 ### Usage